Before we begin the manufacturing stage, here are some technical basics.

 ![]() |

-Zoom on the cut of the long and short strand on the outer side and lining
+Zoom on the cutting of the long and short strand on the external side and lining

-In the next step, we will discuss the choice of leather for the external strands and lining (animal, thickness, etc.) .
+We will discuss the choice of leather for the external strands and lining (animal, thickness, etc.) in the next step.

-We invite you now to download our free pattern which offers the 4 standard watch strap sizes.
+We invite you now to download our free pattern which offers the 4 standard sizes of watch strap.

-To make a watch strap you need to cut 4 pieces: 2 outer strands and 2 lining strands.
+To make a watch strap you need to cut out 4 pieces: 2 external strands and 2 lining strands.
 All dimensions are given on our pattern.

-Dimensions are given based on our mounting method.
+The dimensions are given according to our assembly method.
 We remind you that there are several methods and that everyone must appropriate the information provided (no one has the absolute truth).

 CHOICE OF LEATHER